Leiocephalus carinatus armouri: Etymology

 The specific name, armouri, is in honor of Mr. Allison Vincent Armour, an American philanthropist, owner of the yacht, Utowana, used for scientific expeditions.

 Geographic range

 It was originally found only on Grand Bahama Island and the Abacos, but was released intentionally in Palm Beach, Florida in the 1940s.
-It has since spread, and now lives widely in southern Florida in addition to places in Bahamas.
+It has since spread, and now lives widely in southern Florida in addition to places in the Bahamas.